ibm-cloud-docs/iaas-vpn/standalone-vpn-clients.md

 * vpn.tok02.softlayer.com

-**Please note: Uninstall any previous versions of the client before installing the new version.**
+Uninstall any previous versions of the client before installing the new version.
+{:important}